Jalkhov/neo-hackbar/README.md

   Search in some of the ways hackers would to gather google indexed data about your website so that you can secure it yourself.

-Esta Hackbar goza de las modificaciones realizadas por t.pro y Renegade18
+This Hackbar benefits from the modifications made by t.pro and Renegade18

-Desarrolladores Originales de la Hackbar: Johan Adriaans y Pedro Laguna.
+Original Hackbar Developers: Johan Adriaans and Pedro Laguna.

-Iconos cortesia de Fatcow https://www.fatcow.com/free-icons
+Icons courtesy of Fatcow https://www.fatcow.com/free-icons